mmilner29/robot-gladiators/README.md

 # Robot Gladiators

 ## Purpose
-A simple game where users can battle robot gladiators
+A simple game where users can battle robot gladiators.

 ## Built With
 * Javascript